Alien: Isolation Trophy Guide and Road Map for PlayStation 4

 Phase Two – Second Playthrough on Novice Difficulty, No Deaths, All Collectables.

-This phase could just as well become two phases if you still find it difficult to avoid death and get all of the collectables in a single attempt, so feel free to approach this however you are most comfortable.
+This phase of our Alien Isolation Trophy Guide could just as well become two phases if you still find it difficult to avoid death and get all of the collectables in a single attempt, so feel free to approach this however you are most comfortable.
 Saying that, Novice difficulty is really quite hilariously easy so I don’t believe you’ll actually have too much to worry about.

 Obviously, do your best to find all the collectables, but you can use Mission Select during Phase Three of your trophy journey to find any that you may have missed.

 This is the main focus of this second playthrough.
 You can play aggressively if you like, but you’re welcoming danger that way.
 I’d recommend you follow the same stealth-centric approach you will have used in your Hard Difficulty playthrough in order to minimise the chances of you getting killed.